Privacy Policy

 Voxhora is owned and operated by Richard Patrick Fagerberg, a Texas-licensed attorney practicing in Travis County.
 Contact: support@voxhora.app.

 When you use Voxhora, you create client records, billable time entries, calendar entries, case notes, and (optionally) upload PDF documents related to your matters.
 This information is your work product.
 It is stored in your own iCloud account via Apple's CloudKit service.
-Voxhora does not operate a server that receives or stores this information.
+Voxhora does not operate a server that receives or stores this client information.
 Apple's iCloud terms apply to that storage; Voxhora does not have access to it.

-Information you provide when you sign up for the beta
+Information you provide when you request access

 Crash and diagnostic data